Gshfrez/neckare/README.md

 ## Tagline

-A creative sustaibable way to incentivize people to do neck exercises to prevent or cure neck strain
+A creative sustainable way to incentivize people to do neck exercises to prevent or cure neck strain

 ## Summary Paragraph